(Likely Rudbeckia hirta var. pulcherrima)

-Rudbeckia hirta L. is the correct and accepted scientific name for this species of Rudbeckia.
+Rudbeckia hirta L. is the accepted scientific name for this species of Rudbeckia.
 The genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 24 accepted species in the Rudbeckia genus (as of 5-22-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,671 genera.
+As of 12-26-21 when this page was last updated, Plants of the World Online lists 24 accepted species in the Rudbeckia genus.
+It is a member of the plant family Asteraceae with 1,678 genera.
 Those numbers could change as updates are made by POWO.
 The number of genera in the family changes quite often, up and down…

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.